codetalkio/patterns-serverless-rust-minimal/README.md

 In other words, we cross-compile a static binary for `x86_64-unknown-linux-musl`, put the executable, `bootstrap`, in `target/cdk/release`, and CDK uses that as its asset.
 With custom runtimes, AWS Lambda looks for an executable called `bootstrap`, so this is why we need the renaming step.

 ## 🚢 Deployment using CDK
-We build and deploy by running `npm run deploy`, or just `npm run cdk:deploy` if you have already run `npm run build` previouslt.
+We build and deploy by running `npm run deploy`, or just `npm run cdk:deploy` if you have already run `npm run build` previously.

 A couple of notes:

 - If this is the first CDK deployment ever on your AWS account/region, run `npm run cdk:bootstrap` first.
 This creates the necessary CDK stack resources on the cloud.
 - The CDK deployment bundles the `target/cdk/release` folder as its assets.
 This is where the `bootstrap` file needs to be located (handled by `npm run build`).

 **Generate our build assets**